 ‘Those are good questions, Mo.
 I’m going to need some time to sort this out with what we understand about the evolution of the species.
 At least I can now say it’s evident that the true nature of my body is spiritual and not material as I once believed.’

-‘Yet, what if there is no difference between material and spiritual?’ he said.
+‘What if there is no difference between material and spiritual?’ he asked.
 ‘What if it’s just the selective unfolding of infinite potentialities on the spectrum of energetic frequencies?’

-‘When you’re ready,’ Mo said, continuing, ‘we can discuss these questions at length since there are nuances to this that need to be considered to appreciate the synthesis of intelligent design and evolutionary principles.
+‘When you’re ready,’ Mo said, continuing, ‘we can discuss these questions at length since there are nuances that need to be considered to appreciate the synthesis of intelligent design and evolutionary principles.
 They are all entangled in the ongoing process of conscious creation.
-For now, just remember our guiding precepts upon which all creation is based: as above, so below; as within, so without.’
+Remember our guiding precepts upon which all creation is based: as above, so below; as within, so without.’

-‘Also realize,’ Eli said, ‘what’s known in the higher spiritual domains remains beyond comprehension until it’s spiritually discerned.
+‘Also realise,’ Eli said, ‘what’s known in the higher spiritual domains remains beyond comprehension until spiritually discerned.
 As I said before, truth is truth and nothing else.
 It can never be distorted or obstructed.
 When you no longer hold to limiting beliefs, you’ll find what you once assumed to be impossible now becomes possible… as you found this morning.
-This is how miracles occur on earth.’
+It’s how miracles occur on earth.’

 ‘You mean like turning water into wine?’
 I asked.

 ‘Most certainly.
 Since Yeshua knew his Source, he understood who he was and what was possible, going beyond the narrow and restricted beliefs of what’s considered normal.
-It wasn’t necessary, however, for him to violate the natural laws of physics.
+However, he didn’t need to violate the natural laws of physics.
 He simply knew how to access higher domains more inclusive of lower dimensions.
 In doing this, perhaps his most significant miracle was being able to open minds to the spiritual domain.
 That’s still happening today, in as much as humanity allows.
 Only recently have earth’s physicists been delving more deeply into these dimensional possibilities.’

-This response raised more questions than it answered.
-However, the longer I dwelt here, the more I began to understood their peculiar cosmology.
-It may also have helped that I already had a rudimentary understanding of modern physics and how it has eclipsed many Newtonian assumptions.
-I found it difficult to comprehend the broad spectrum, such the mechanics of teleporting.
+This response raised more questions than it answered; nevertheless, the longer I remained here, the more their peculiar cosmology fascinated me.
+It may have helped that I already had a rudimentary understanding of modern physics and how it eclipsed many of science’s Newtonian assumptions.
+Yet I found it challenging to comprehend the broad spectrum, such as teleporting.

-After taking this all into consideration, I took some comfort knowing it wasn’t just here that things seem irrational: the quantum world can seem just as erratic, if not mysterious.
-But, as Mo said, these aren’t different realities, only different perceptions that remain dependent on our receptive capacities.
-At times, these can make reality seem rather bizarre, as I was soon to find out.
+After considering this, I took some comfort knowing it wasn’t only here that things seem irrational: the quantum world can seem just as erratic, if not mysterious.
+As Mo indicated, these aren’t different realities, only different perceptions that depend on our receptive capacities.
+As I soon discovered, these can make reality seem rather bizarre at times.

 I had to wonder how many of my assumptions and beliefs in the past had held me back from understanding the deeper spiritual meaning of life.
-Even though I was a philosopher, my mind seemed less than adequate to discern spiritual meanings.
-Yet, based on my experience, few philosophers these days are interested in such matters.
+Even as a philosopher, my mind seemed less than adequate to discern spiritual meanings.
+Based on my experience, few philosophers seem interested in such matters anymore.

-In my world, there’s one bin for philosophy and another one for theology; you don’t mix them because if you did, no one would accept you.
-Descartes saw to that with the dualism that unwittingly ensued from his philosophy.
-Still, to my friends here , physical and spiritual appeared seamless.
+In my world, there’s one bin for philosophy and another one for theology; you don’t mix them because if you did, no one would accept what you say.
+This dualism between spirit and matter resulted unwittingly from Descartes’ philosophy.
+On the contrary, the separation between physical and spiritual remained seamless for my friends.

 Mo and Eli kept telling me to be patient; there was no need to understand everything at once since that wouldn’t be possible.
 Much of what I needed to learn, they suggested, couldn’t be learned; only discovered.
 Until then, they assured me they would continue to assist me until I was ready to move on to new heights of discovery beyond the Summit.
 I wondered what that might mean: what heights, what discoveries?

-After I realised I no longer occupied a biological body, it felt a bit unsettling to realize I was hanging out with two dead guys.
-This also caused some concern about my own state, considering how I seemed to be no different than them, living in the same environment, eating and drinking the same food, engaging in the same discussions and banter.
+When I understood I no longer occupied a biological body, it felt unsettling to realise I was hanging out with two dead guys.
+This also caused me concern about my state of existence, considering how I seemed to be no different from them, living in the same environment, eating and drinking the same food, engaging in the same discussions and banter.